Bourbon for Good: The Maker’s Mark B Corp Journey

-Maker's Mark knows that nature is at the core of its products, and the brand is committed to strong environmental and social practices.
+Maker's Mark knows that nature is at the core of its products, and the brand is committed to social and environmental initiatives.

 Hand-dipping Maker's Mark bottles into red wax